AlexanderPaulStevens/Counterfactual-Explanations/README.md

 - The VAE uses a reparameterization trick for sampling from the latent space
 - The model includes both reconstruction loss and KL divergence loss
 - The model uses cross-entropy loss for reconstruction
 - Early stopping is implemented with patience of 10 epochs
+- No differences in the training hyperparameters between the two settings, i.e. whether or not constraints were included in the loss function